Glacier National Park Winter Permit System

 EAST ROGERS WRA NORTHEAST BOUNDARY AT BEAVER PARKING HAS BEEN MOVED TO THE SOUTH SIDE OF THE SUMMER ACCESS ROAD TO ACCOMMODATE BEAVER VALLEY EGRESS.

 Rogers Pass in Glacier National Park is a popular backcountry ski touring destination with an average of 10 meters of snowfall a year.
 In Rogers Pass, explosive artillery fire is regularly used on mountain slopes to protect highway and railway traffic from natural avalanches.
 Parks Canada’s Winter Permit System separates skiers from artillery fire and the resulting avalanches.
 All of the mountain slopes that face the Trans-Canada Highway and railway corridor are part of the Winter Permit System.

 If your planning to ski or board at Rogers Pass, the Winter Permit keeps out out of the line of fire.
-The Winter Permit will be in effect as of November 20, 2018.
 If you are skiing or boarding in Glacier National Park often, an Annual Winter Permit is your best option.

 Avalanche control work is conducted to keep the transportation corridor open, not to make slopes safe for skiers or boarders.
 Anyone travelling into the backcountry must have avalanche training and appropriate safety equipment.

 The Winter Permit System divides Glacier National Park into three areas: Winter Unrestricted Areas, Winter Restricted Areas, and Winter Prohibited Areas.

 This year there have been changes to Winter Permit System areas, some Winter Restricted Areas have been combined.

 Before heading out for the day, you need: